 SHORT-TERM SIDE EFFECTS OF ANABOLIC STEROIDS

 While some athletes abuse steroids in hopes of increasing their athletic performance, many others abuse steroids to enhance their physique.
 Unfortunately, while their muscles may get bigger, they may experience an increase in acne.
+In some cases, a very severe form known as "acne conglobata" can occur (see images to the right).
 Severe acne can scar the skin permanently.